EmilyATheodorakos/DesignedandDeployedSecureCloudNetworkWithElkstack-/README.md

 - Copy the ansible configuration file to run playbooks.
 - Update the ansible host file to include ip addresses.
 - Run the playbook, and navigate to Jump-Box to check that the installation worked as expected.
-_TODO: Answer the following questions to fill in the blanks:_
+TODO: Answer the following questions to fill in the blanks:
-- _Which file is the playbook? install-elk.yml
+- Which file is the playbook? install-elk.yml
 - Where do you copy it? /etc/ansible/install-elk.yml
-- _Which file do you update to make Ansible run the playbook on a specific machine? install-elk.yml
+- Which file do you update to make Ansible run the playbook on a specific machine? install-elk.yml
-- How do I specify which machine to install the ELK server on versus which to install Filebeat on?_You need to specify in the install-elk.yml which servers are installing elk.
+- How do I specify which machine to install the ELK server on versus which to install Filebeat on?You need to specify in the install-elk.yml which servers are installing elk.
 In addition you will need to edit the /etc/ansible/host file to add the elk server IP address.
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- Which URL do you navigate to in order to check that the ELK server is running?
 52.173.39.1:5601/app/kibana This will take you to the kabana site.